What’s the difference between PCP and HP and which finance should you choose?

 A PCP deal allows you to lease a car for an agreed period of time, usually 48 months.
-At the end, you can choose to return the car, upgrade to another car or pay the remaining value on the car and own it.
-An HP deal is when you pay monthly for an agreed period, between 24-60 months, and at the end, you own the car.
+At the end, you can choose to return the car, upgrade to another, or pay the remaining value on the vehicle and own it – which is usually a bigger sum than your monthly payments.

 What is PCP?

-With a PCP deal, you can simply hand the car back instead of paying the balloon payment.
-You then have the freedom to start a fresh leasing agreement if you so wish.
-There is no additional charge for you to pay unless you go over your agreed mileage or outside the wear and tear standards.
-This option removes any worry you may have about depreciation.
+With a PCP deal, you can also choose to simply hand the car back at the end of your term.
+You then have the freedom to start a fresh agreement if you wish.

 What is Hire Purchase?